addyosmani/es6-tools/README.md

 * [Isparta](https://github.com/douglasduteil/isparta)
 * [6to5-node](http://6to5.github.io/usage.html#node-2) - Run node cli with ES6 transpiling using 6to5.
 * [ES6 Lab setup](https://github.com/hemanth/es6-lab-setup) - A simple setup for transpiling ES6 to ES5 using `6to5` or `traceur` with `gulp` and `jasmine` support.
+* [TypeScript](http://www.typescriptlang.org/) - A superset of ECMAScript with strict typing that aims to align with ES6